 Infrastructure

-Phone farm software
+Phone farm management software

 Buyers searching for phone farm software are usually evaluating the control layer that sits on top of multiple phones, profiles, accounts, and workflows.
 The software question is rarely just about devices.
 It is about orchestration, repeatability, and operational clarity.